Shera Danese: Ace Crawford, Private Eye

 In 1983 she appeared in the comedy series Ace Crawford, Private Eye alongside Tim Conway.
 She starred as Luana, a singer at The Shanty who lusted after Crawford.

 Personal life

-Danese met Peter Falk on the set of the movie Mikey and Nicky and became his second wife on December 7, 1977.
-They were married for 33 years until Falk's death on June 23, 2011, at age 83 from complications of Alzheimer's disease and pneumonia.
-She is mentioned on his headstone: "I'm not here.
-I'm home with Shera."
+Danese met Peter Falk on the set of the movie Mikey and Nicky.

 Danese was Falk's conservator and, according to his daughter Catherine, prevented some of his family members from visiting him, did not notify them of major changes in his condition, and did not notify them of his death and funeral arrangements.
 Catherine Falk later encouraged the passage of legislation, called Peter Falk's Law, that provides guidelines that guardians and conservators for an incapacitated person must comply with regarding visitation rights and notice of death.
 As of 2016 more than ten states had enacted such laws.